kapilsharma/AngularQuickNotes/04-CourseProject.md

 1. Capture, Collect what has your attention
     - Use an in-basket, note pad, or voice recorder to capture 100% of everything that has you attention.
 Little, big, personal and professional--all your to-do's, project, things to handle or finish.
-    - For our allpication, we will place all the tasks as 'ToDo' in 'input' category, which is also our default categoty.
+    - For our application, we will place all the tasks as 'ToDo' in 'input' category, which is also our default category.
 2. Clarify, Process what it mean
-    - Take everythingthat you capture and ask: Is it actionable?
-If no, then trash it, incubate it, of file it as reference.
+    - Take everything that you capture and ask: Is it actionable?
+If no, then trash it, incubate it, or file it as reference.
 If yes, decide the very next action required.
 If it will take less than two minutes, do it now.
 If not, delegate it if you can; or put it on a list to do when you can.
     - This is thinking step so our application will not have it.
 We can just show all the items in a particular category.
 3. Organize, Put it where it belongs
     - Put the action remainders on the right list.
 For example create lists for the appropriate categories--call to make, errands to run, emails to send etc.
     - In our application, we must provide a way to add/edit/delete categories, which will act as lists.
 4. Reflect, Review frequently
-    - Look over your listas often as necessaryto determine what to do next.
+    - Look over your list as often as necessary to determine what to do next.
 Do a weekly review to clean up, update your lists, and clear your mind.
     - This is again a thinking step.
 We will provide support to list ToDo based on different criteria like by category, by status, by due date (Not in course project but assignment), etc.
 5. Engage, Simply do
    - Use your system to take appropriate actions with confidence.